ChrisDuffley/stationPlaylist/readme.md

 * If using Windows 8 or later, for best experience, disable audio ducking mode.
 * add-on 8.0/16.10 requires Studio 5.10 or later.
 For broadcasters using Studio 5.0x and/or Windows XP, Vista or 7 without Service Pack 1, a [long-term support version][3] (15.x) is available.
 The last stable version to support Windows releases prior to 7 Service Pack 1 is 17.11.2.
 * Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
 This add-on readme will list changes from version 5.0 (2015 onwards).
+* Certain add-on features (notably add-on updating) won't work under some conditions, including running NVDA in secure mode.
+* Due to tecnical limitations, you cannot install or use this add-on on Windows Store version of NVDA.

 ## Shortcut keys